WVNCC | West Virginia Northern Community College

 - Early Alert - GradesFirst is an automated, web-based retention management system.
 Northern uses many functions in GradesFirst to connect students to resources and keep them informed of their progress.

-- On Track - This monthly e-newsletter provides valuable information about study skills, registration, college services and more - all delivered conveniently to WVNCC inboxes.
+- On Track - This monthly e-newsletter provides valuable information about the personal attributes and academic skills that lead to success - all delivered conveniently to WVNCC inboxes.

 - Resource Fairs - Resource fairs connect students to internal and external supports.